 Welcome to the Isle of Wight

 Situated off the south coast of England, the Isle of Wight lies just off the coast of Hampshire and is the largest island in in the English Channel.
-It's been a popular holiday destination since Victorian times thanks to its sandy beaches and seafront promenades.
+The island is a popular holiday destination with plenty to see and do.

 Blackgang Chine is an eccentric mix of exciting rides, goblins and fairies, dinosaurs and nursery rhyme characters designed to appeal to the child in all of us.